Blog Post Thumbnail

 No items found.

-Let’s be honest: many hybrid meetings are a frustrating experience.
+Let’s be honest: a bad hybrid meeting can be a truly frustrating experience.
 Remote attendees can’t hear what’s being said, in-person colleagues forget to look at the camera, and the whole session feels disjointed.
 But it doesn’t have to be this way.
-With the right approach, you can run meetings that are just as productive and engaging as fully in-person ones.
-It all comes down to being deliberate about creating an equitable environment for everyone.
-In this guide, we’ll cover the essential hybrid meeting best practices and tools you need to know, from setting up your room correctly to facilitating like a pro.
+With the right approach, you can run hybrid meetings that are just as productive and engaging as fully in-person ones.
+It all comes down to being deliberate about creating an equitable environment.
+This guide covers the essential best practices and the hybrid meeting software you need to know, from setting up your room correctly to facilitating like a pro.

 Key Takeaways